 Share this post

+Even as a trained nutritional therapist, this aspect for me is the hardest to change.
 The cycle of stress and eating sugar is a common pattern where stress triggers cravings for sugary foods.
 While consuming sugar can temporarily alleviate stress, it ultimately exacerbates the stress response over time.
 We’re going to go over the relationship of stress and sugar and their long standing intimate relationship.
 Let’s be honest, stress and sugar are soulmates.

 The reality: Stress + Sugar BFF 4Ever